gabriel524/meetup/README.md

 As a user I would like to see charts with the number of upcoming events in my city

 -Scenario 1:
 Show a chart with the number of upcoming events in each city.
-Given: The user selected a city
+Given: The user selected a city.
-When: The user clicks on the city’s upcoming events button
+When: The user clicks on the city’s upcoming events button.
-Then: A chart will list the upcoming events taking place in the city
+Then: A chart will list all upcoming events taking place in the city.